Synthxyl704/C3-Exposition/Doc - 1/Greetings_Expo_D1.md

 `modules` in C3 are essentially big chunks of units of code which "encapsulates" programming related functions, classes, and data. <br><br>
 In the code `Greetings.c3` we are not using any build or make files, so we have imported our `filename` as our module for comprehension. <br> <br>
 `module greetings` <br>
-Yes, you have to keep it all lowercase, if you did not adhere to this rule, the compiler will throw out an error:
+Yes, you have to keep it all lowercase, if you did/do not adhere to this rule, the compiler will throw out an error:
 ```
 Error: A module name may not have any uppercase characters, trailing, leading or double '_'
 ```